ataichi/ataichi.github.io/blazemeter.md

 6. Paste the login URL copied earlier from the deployed application in the `Enter request URL` field. (`http://blazetutorial-<name>.mybluemix.net/userlogin.jsp`)
 7. Select any from the location in the Load Scenario Properties area.
 This will indicate where would the virtual users being created be imitated to be coming from.
 8. Check the Sandbox mode box.
 Notice the change in the range of maximum virtual users allowed to be tested.
 >Sandbox mode is a security mechanism that protects live servers and data from being damaged.
-So if you're going to test live a site with live data in it, please check the sandbox mode to lighten the load being pushed by blazemeter.
+So if you're going to test a website with live data in it, please check the sandbox mode to lighten the load being pushed by blazemeter.

 9. Uncheck the sandbox mode.
 10. Adjust the virtual users to 50.
 (Since it's a free plan, it's only up to 50)
 11. Let all other values be untouched.
 12. Add another url in the Http Urls Test by clicking the + symbol.
 13. Enter an http label called as `View Account Page`.
 14. In the enter request url field, put `http://blazetutorial-<name>.mybluemix.net/BD0.jsp`.
-15.
+Let the `GET` remain as `GET`.
+15. Click `Save` in the top right corner of the page.
+16. It will not be saved unless you specify a name of the test.
+17. Name your test as `E banking` then click the `Save` button again.
+18. In the left of E banking, click the play green button.
+19. A Launch Test message will be displayed, click the `Launch Servers` button.